knpuniversity/stripe/knpu/ep2-subscriptions/stripe-events-webhook.md

 In fact, switch over to Stripe's API docs.
 Event is so important that it's an *object* in the API: you can list and fetch them.
 Click [Types of events](https://stripe.com/docs/api#event_types).
 Awesome!
-A big, giant, long list of all the different event types so you can figure out what each event means.
+A big, giant, beautiful list of all the different event types so you can figure out what each event means.

 ## What Happens when we Can't Charge a User?